Track 3: TV Writing

 Hollywood & the Industry

-During the weekly Summer Institute Mixer, students network with students from other UCLA Film and Television Summer Institute tracks.
-Students also tour a major Hollywood Studio.
+As part of the Summer Institute, students tour a major Hollywood Studio.
 The Film and Television Summer Institute finishes with a closing night ceremony and a networking mixer for students and alumni of our program.

 As part of the FTV 131/133B curriculum, guest lecturers with established careers in television lead professional development workshops for students from all TV Writing levels.
 These workshops explore topics such as How to Pitch and Demystifying the Script Coverage Process.